 1. Move from details to the big picture

-Many first-time managers who have been promoted from an operational position are so distracted by tiny aspects of the work, that they completely neglect the big picture.
+Many first-time managers who have been promoted from an operational career position are so distracted by tiny aspects and situations of work projects, that they completely neglect the big picture.
 Assured that the skills that made them a good product person will make them a good manager, they never stop focusing on the micro-details of the project.

 You probably were involved with a small part of the entire process, and you had a deep technical understanding of that area.
 Now as a manager you have to expand your focus.